shrewdacumen/shortly-app-by-sungwook/README.md

   - **The new feature of multiple input field attempts** while waiting for getting previous short-code from the remote endpoint:
     I have enabled the app to type a new input text field to fetch another short-code from the SHRTCODE endpoint even during when the user is waiting for getting previous shortcoder url ( In other words, the user can type again a new url while the Fetching Data animation is still running).
+     This could be done by introducing simplying a private property to each URLSession that is called `url_string_private_for_this_URLSession`.

   --------------------------------------------------------------------------------------------------------